kurtlieber/switch-desk/README.md

 so use caution and common sense.

  INSTALLATION:
-   * Download the switch-desk directory
+   * Clone or otherwise download the switch-desk directory
+      - Note: you need the entire directory - not just the script.
    * mv /path/to/switch-desk $HOME/.config/  (recommended location - you can change this)
    * set $CONFIG and $DESKTOP in the config section below
    * Define custom shortcuts in Mint's Keyboard app.
 You likely want: